MrLixm/Streamlit_Temperature2RGB/README.md

 - Normalize values.
 - Chromatic Adaptation Transform.

-_Thanks to Thomas Masencal for the help, and Christophe Brejon for investigating about the Daylight Locus._
+_Thanks to Thomas Mansencal for the help, and Christophe Brejon for investigating about the Daylight Locus._